cncf/clomonitor/docs/checks.md

 **CLOMonitor** runs sets of checks periodically on all the repositories registered in the database.
 These checks are run *every hour*, provided the repository has changed since the last time it was checked.
 In the case of repositories that don't change often, we make sure that they are checked at least *once a day* anyway.
 This way we keep reports up to date with the latest checks additions and improvements.

 Checks are organized in `check sets`.
 Each `check set` defines a number of checks that will be run on the repository and one or more `check sets` can be applied to a single repository.
-At the moment the following sets are supported: `code`, `code-lite`, `community` and `docs`.
+At the moment, the following sets are supported: `code`, `code-lite`, `community` and `docs`.
 The set of checks run for each one are as follows:

 - **code** (recommended for projects' primary code repository)